TheCatalystLoop/TheCatalystLoop/README.md

 - 🔁 Hi, It's Me, TheCatalystLoop
 - 👀 I’m interested in AI/ML, collaborating in the FOSS space, and becoming the best version of myself I can be
-- 🌱 I’m currently learning Kotlin, Rust, Japanese, Hierogyphics, quantum mechanics, and abstract algebra
+- 🌱 I’m currently learning Kotlin, Rust, Japanese, Hierogyphics, guitar, piano, quantum mechanics, and abstract algebra
 - 💞️ I’m looking to collaborate on anything that I find both interesting and a valuable application of my limited span of existance
 - 📫 How to reach me:
 - @TheCatalystLoop on socials or